Maycus85/enterprise-endpoint-management-lab/README.md

-# intune-autopilot-reference-lab
-Hands-on reference lab for Microsoft Intune, Autopilot, Entra ID and modern device management.
-Built for learning, certification (MD-102) and real-world scenarios.
-# Intune & Autopilot Reference Lab
+# Modern Endpoint Engineering Lab

-This repository documents a hands-on reference lab for Microsoft Intune, Windows Autopilot and Entra ID.
+Hands-on reference environment for designing and validating modern workplace security using Microsoft Intune, Entra ID, Windows Autopilot and Conditional Access.

+This lab focuses on **real-world security architecture**, not just feature configuration.

+---

-## Goal
+## 🎯 Objective

-Build and document a realistic modern workplace environment focusing on device enrollment, security, compliance and troubleshooting.
+Build and document a production-oriented modern device management environment that reflects how enterprises establish trust between:

-## Scope
-- Intune & Autopilot
+- User identity
+- Device posture
+- Compliance state
-- Entra ID & Conditional Access
+- Access control

+The lab follows a Zero Trust-inspired model where **authentication alone is not sufficient — device trust is required.**

+---

+## 🧠 Architecture Focus

+Rather than documenting isolated features, this repository follows the lifecycle of modern endpoint security:

+1. **Identity** → Who is requesting access?
+2. **Device Enrollment** → What device is being used?
+3. **Compliance** → Can the device be trusted?
+4. **Conditional Access** → Should access be granted?

+👉 Together, these layers form the foundation of a Zero Trust access model.

+---

+## 🔐 Key Security Scenario Implemented

-- Windows device management
+✔ Enrolled a Windows device into Intune
+✔ Forced a non-compliant state intentionally
+✔ Implemented Conditional Access requiring compliant devices
+✔ Validated enforcement through sign-in telemetry
+✔ Successfully blocked cloud access from an untrusted device

+This demonstrates how device posture directly impacts authorization decisions.

+---

+## 📚 Repository Structure

+docs/md102/

+identity-access.md
+→ Identity foundation and access concepts

+device-enrollment.md
+→ Azure AD Join and MDM enrollment

+compliance-security.md
+→ Device trust evaluation

+conditional-access-enforcement.md
+→ Access control based on compliance state

+---

+## 🎓 Purpose

+This repository serves as:

+- A deep technical learning environment
+- MD-102 certification support
+- A security architecture reference
+- A demonstration of practical endpoint engineering skills

+---

-## Out of scope
+## 🚫 Out of Scope

+To maintain architectural clarity, this lab intentionally excludes:

 - On-prem Active Directory
-- Hybrid Join scenarios
+- Hybrid Join
+- Legacy management models
 - Production workloads

+The focus is fully on **cloud-native device management.**

+---

+## 🚀 Direction

+Future expansions will explore:

+- Device remediation workflows
+- Risk-based Conditional Access
+- MFA + device trust layering
+- Update governance
+- Security baselines
+- Endpoint hardening

+Goal: evolve toward a mature enterprise-grade Zero Trust model.